losfair/mvsqlite/docs/nslock_analysis.md

 ## Interaction With Overlay Namespaces

 Overlay children pin a base namespace at `overlay_base.snapshot_version`.
-`nslock` preserves that invariant in two places:
+`nslock` preserves that invariant in three places:

+- explicit-version acquire rejects a lock snapshot older than any existing overlay child snapshot;
 - `create_namespace` rejects creating an overlay from a locked base namespace;
-- rollback scans existing overlay references and rejects a rollback target older than any child snapshot.
+- rollback release rechecks existing overlay references and rejects a rollback target older than any child snapshot before marking `rolling_back`.

 Version truncation also clamps to the minimum overlay child snapshot.
 Together, these rules prevent rollback or GC from changing the base data visible to an